 This post may contain affiliate links.
 This means if you make a purchase through one of these links, I will receive a small commission at no additional cost to you.

 These calendars are particularly helpful for me for documenting school schedules and planning family activities.
-I also use these pages to write down family movies we watched so I can look back over the year and remember the movies we saw.
+I also use these pages to write down family movies we watch so I can look back over the year and remember the movies we saw.

-For 2019, the months of March and June need 6 rows to show the entire month, with each day getting it’s own box.
+For 2019, the months of March and June need 6 rows to show the entire month, with each day getting its own box.
 So I gave those months 6 rows instead of the typical 5 rows.
-This means the boxes are slightly smaller for those months, but each day gets it’s own square.
+This means the boxes are slightly smaller for those months, but each day gets its own square.

 I mainly use these monthly calendars to record school schedules, kids’ activities, and events we have committed to.
 I hole-punch the pages and keep them in a 3-prong folder next to my computer.
 This is useful when my husband and I want to talk about vacation plans or taking a 3-day weekend.
 I can pull out these planner pages and see what we have already committed to at a glance.

 To use effectively use the extra spaces at the beginning and end of each month, I added notes areas.
 I use notes areas to jot down things I want to remember that month but that haven’t been planned for a specific date yet.
 For example, if there is a museum exhibit my family wants to see, I may use the notes section to write the dates the exhibit will be available.

 Simply fill in your name and email.
 You will receive and email with a link to a pdf file with your 12-page 2019 monthly calendar.
 You don’t have to print off the whole year.
 Just print the months you need now.